A Mail-In Experiment in Baltimore’s 7th Congressional District

 The unusual special election is the second of four elections this year to fill the 7th Congressional District seat, which has been vacant since the death of U.S. Representative Elijah Cummings in October 2019.

-It has pitted Kimberly Klacik, a 38-year-old Republican political newcomer, running against 71-year-old Kweisi Mfume, a Democrat who represented the district from 1987 to 1996, when Cummings took office.
+It has pitted Kimberly Klacik, a 38-year-old Republican political newcomer, against 71-year-old Kweisi Mfume, a Democrat who won the February primary to retake the district he represented from 1987 to 1996, when Cummings took office.

-With eight months left in the term, voting was conducted mainly by mail-in ballot, with only three in-person polling places authorized by the board of elections on April 14.
+With eight months left in the term, voting in the special election has been conducted mainly by mail-in ballot.
 Ballots with return postage were mailed to eligible voters in early April — or at least that was the plan.
 Some voters did not receive them and were scrambling last week along with election officials to mail or email and print out ballots in time.
+On April 14, the board of elections authorized three in-person polling places.

 Given the new terrain of pandemic voting, Michael McDonald, a political science professor and elections expert at the University of Florida, said that the issues that have cropped up so far don’t look so bad.